cvlab-yonsei/JoEm/README.md

 ```

 ## Acknowledgements
-* Template is borrowed from [pytorch-template](https://github.com/victoresque/pytorch-template).
+* This template is borrowed from [pytorch-template](https://github.com/victoresque/pytorch-template).